Frequently Asked Questions

-Once the Tuition Agreement and initial tuition payment are submitted to International University of Professional Studies, a faculty advisor (Mentor) with subject matter expertise related to the degree being pursued is assigned to the student.
-The mentor and student review the Academic Study Plan and both fine-tune and customize the plan to meet the student's educational goals.
-The mentor is responsible for providing subject matter expertise, identifying the student's learning needs and available resources, determining specific assignments within the framework of the Academic Study Plan, evaluating the student's coursework, assessing the student's progress, and assisting in the final evaluation of the student's accomplishments and level of scholarship.
+The Committee will work to determine the best faculty advisor (Mentor) for the student, with subject matter expertise related to the degree being pursued.
+The mentor and student will set up an initial meeting to make sure the pairing is a good fit.
+If agreed upon, the student is required to sign both tuition documents (ASP and TA) and submitt he initial tuition payment in order to formally solidify enrollment.
+The student and mentor will then meet to review the Academic Study Plan and both fine-tune and customize the plan to meet the student's educational goals.
+The mentor is responsible for providing subject matter expertise, identifying the student's learning needs, assisting to determine specific assignments within the framework of the Academic Study Plan, evaluating the student's coursework, assessing the student's progress, and assisting in the final evaluation of the student's accomplishments and level of scholarship.
 The mentor and student are partners in the student's path to success within the university.

 Step 4: Advancement to Candidacy

 Upon completion of coursework as required by the Academic Study Plan, the student submits the research project, thesis, or dissertation proposal for review and approval to the mentor.
-Once approved, it is sent to the Academic Dean for review and approval.
-After approval of the proposal, the student, under the guidance of the mentor completes the project following the procedural guidelines in the University's dissertation/thesis manual.
+Once approved in content, it is sent to the Academic Dean for review and approval.
+After approval of the proposal, the student, under the guidance of the mentor, completes the project following the procedural guidelines in the University's dissertation/thesis manual.

-When the research project, thesis, or dissertation is completed and approved by the mentor, the project is forwarded to the Academic Dean for committee review of scholarship, academic integrity, and quality of work.
+When the thesis or dissertation is completed and approved by the mentor, the project is forwarded to the Academic Dean for Committee review of scholarship, academic integrity, and quality of work.
 Required revisions are forwarded to the student who makes the necessary changes.
-The completed Academic Study Plan and revised research project, thesis, or dissertation are then submitted to the Degree Committee for final review, and if appropriate, approval.
+Students are often encouraged to work with an editor to fine-tune.
+The completed Academic Study Plan and revised thesis or dissertation are then submitted to the Degree Committee for final review and approval.

 Step 5: Graduation